 I’ll be the first to admit I love doing scenario analysis in practically everything I do e.g. comparing jobs, choosing schools, buying a car, picking a vacation, battling opponents in sports etc. Ever since I was a kid, I’ve been a dreamer.
 Even today, I enjoy dreaming about what I would do if I won the World Series Of Poker or the Powerball lottery.
 When a free tool like Personal Capital makes it so easy to test different assumptions, why not do a little dreaming?

 To replicate the charts in this post with your own figures simply sign up for Personal Capital, link your portfolio(s) on the left hand side of the dashboard, and then click Investing tab on the top right to see the results.
-The process only takes a two or three minutes and is completely free.
+The process only takes a a minute to sign and is completely free.
 I recommend running your 401k and investment portfolios through the Retirement Fee Analyzer tool as well.
 The software found $1,700 in 401k fees I had no idea I was paying.
 Finally, you can easily track your net worth in one place automatically.